 I wanted shrimp and rice recipe that's fragrant, light and fluffy, perfectly tender, and infused with buttery, garlicky goodness.

-This shrimp and rice is a form of rice pilaf because it is long-grain rice cooked in hot fat before being simmered in a liquid.
+This garlic butter shrimp and rice is a form of rice pilaf because it is long-grain rice cooked in hot butter before being simmered in a liquid.
 But there's much more!
 Parmesan adds umaminess, shrimp adds protein and flavor, and we all know garlic is everything.
 It's so simple, fast, and delivers a big flavor.

-Like my mushroom fried rice, this recipe is a garlic lover's dream!
-It's perfect as a meal in itself or packed in lunch boxes like the garlic butter ramen noodles.
+Like my garlic fried rice recipe, this dish is a garlic lover's dream!
+It's perfect as a meal in itself or packed in lunch boxes.

 Choose the right rice.
 According to The Science of Good Cooking by America's Test Kitchen, rice with higher amylose and protein content, like long-grain rice, cooks into light and fluffy grains.
 Short or medium grains might cook up clingy or sticky.